-Formatted for print and digital use by Christopher M. Reid, P.M.
-Chairman, Grand Lodge of Mississippi Internet Committee - 2012

-Copyright ©2012 by the Grand Lodge of Mississippi, Free and Accepted Masons.
+Compiled by Gary B. Jones, P.M.
+Chairman, Grand Lodge of Mississippi Jurisprudence Committee - 2022 Copyright ©2023 by the Grand Lodge of Mississippi, Free and Accepted Masons.
 All rights reserved.
 Created in the United States of America.
 Except as permitted under the United States Copyright Act of 1976, no part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means electronic or mechanical or by photocopying, recording, or otherwise without the prior permission of the publisher.